RogerGustavoSF/Projeto_Uber/README.md

-# Projeto_Uber
+# Uber_Project
-Banco de dados desenvolvido em MySQL inspirado no aplicativo Uber.
+Database developed in MySQL and inspired by the Uber app.